 Dr Jostein Hauge

-Jostein holds a PhD in Development Economics from the University of Cambridge, where he was supervised by Dr. Ha-Joon Chang.
-His thesis is entitled “African industrial policy in an era of expanding global value chains: the case of Ethiopia’s textile and leather industries”.
+Jostein graduated with a PhD in Development Studies from the University of Cambridge in 2017, under the supervision of Dr. Ha-Joon Chang.
+His thesis was entitled “African industrial policy in an era of expanding global value chains: the case of Ethiopia’s textile and leather industries”.
 Jostein obtained his master’s degree in Development Economics from the University of London's School of Oriental and African Studies, and his bachelor’s degree in Economics from the Norwegian University of Science and Technology.

 In addition to his academic research, Jostein writes for outlets such as The Guardian, The Conversation, International Politics and Society, and Africa is a Country.
-He has done interviews for The Economist, the Financial Times, and the BBC World Business Report.
 He also advises on policy issues for governments and international organisations, and has co-authored reports for the UN Economic Commission for Africa and the UK Department for Business, Energy and Industrial Strategy.

-Jostein also convenes the Politics of Economics seminar series, supported by the Centre for Research in the Arts, Social Sciences, and Humanities, and the Institute for New Economic Thinking.
-Additionally, he supervises students and takes on teaching responsibilities at the University of Cambridge, specifically for the master’s degree in Industrial Systems, Manufacturing and Management (Institute for Manufacturing), and the master’s degree in Development Studies (Centre of Development Studies).
+Jostein also supervises students and takes on teaching responsibilities at the University of Cambridge, specifically for the master’s degree in Industrial Systems, Manufacturing and Management (Institute for Manufacturing), and the master’s degree in Development Studies (Centre of Development Studies).

 If you want to know more about his research, take a look at his publications below and/or join the conversation on Twitter: @haugejostein.